-- ➤ A water risk assessment has been completed on 16th February 2022 by Office Test London.
-The Site Manager is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - > This risk assessment will be reviewed every three years and when significant changes have occurred to the water system and/or building footprint - > The risks from legionella are mitigated by the following: temperature checks and water flushing.
+A water risk assessment is completed annually.
+The Caretaker is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book

+This risk assessment will be reviewed every three years and when significant changes have occurred to the water system and/or building footprint

+The risks from legionella are mitigated by carrying out the following temperature checks, water flushing, and water samples are sent off annually.